abhishek-jana/Book-Rcommender-System/README.md

 - **Book search**: Users can search for specific books and view detailed information about them, including ratings and reviews.
 - **Recommendation generation**: The system generates book recommendations for each user based on collaborative filtering.

-## Project Specific Workflow:
-1. Update `config.yaml`.
-2. Update `secrets.yaml` (optional) for database credentials.
-3. Update `params.yaml`.
-4. Update the entity.
-5. Update the configuration manager in src config.
-6. Update the components.
-7. Update the pipeline.
-8. Update the main.py.

-Please note that these steps are specific to the project and should be followed accordingly for the movie recommendation system.

 ## Future Work
 Some potential areas for future improvement and expansion of the movie recommendation system include: